-Malta, a member of the European Union, abounds in history and culture and is blessed by a mild and congenial Mediterranean climate.
+Located in the heart of the Mediterranean, Malta abounds in history and culture and is blessed by a mild and congenial Mediterranean climate.
 It is a small island of 300 square kilometers with a small population of 413,000 known for its friendliness and hospitality.

 Malta is within easy reach of any country in Europe and the world.
 There are daily flights to Rome and London and several flights a week to major cities in Europe, North Africa and the Middle East.
-Sicily can be reached by a fast hydrofoil and three times a week, by a passenger /ro-ro liner.
-All this makes Malta an ideal site for an international centre and seat of learning.
+Sicily can be reached by a fast hydrofoil and every day, by a passenger /ro-ro liner.
+All this make Malta an ideal site for an international centre and seat of learning.

 From time immemorial, Malta’s destiny has been intimately linked to the sea.
 Its strategic location in the center of the Mediterranean – coupled with its excellent, deep and sheltered harbours – has been mainly responsible for Malta’s development as a maritime centre.
 Its harbours provided a safe and useful haven on the major sea-routes and established Malta as a major entrepot for trade and an important bunkering station.